The Mary Hamilton Papers : Letter from Francis Napier, 8th Lord Napier, to Mary Hamilton

 The Mary Hamilton Papers

 <p style='text-align: justify;'>Letter from Francis Napier, 8th Lord Napier, to Mary Hamilton.
-The letter primarily relates to Napier's son William [later 9th Lord Napier] and the school that he attends.
+The letter primarily relates to Napier's son William [later 9th Lord Napier] and the school he has started at.
 Napier describes the school in detail.
-It is run by a clergyman and only has ten pupils and is based in Ovington, Northumberland.
-He notes that he crossed over Carter Fell [a mountain] on his return home from taking his son to school and he teases Hamilton: although she is a member of the 'Blue Stocking Society' he may still need to explain further what a feat that was, as he cannot assume that she will know all the geography of the land.</p><p style='text-align: justify;'>Napier is to return to his troops in Liverpool in March which he is not enthusiastic about doing.
-He notes that his regiment has many attractions but that his home has more which he prefers 'to the Dignity of the Parade'.
-Somewhat strangely he refers to the Pendle Witches by writing that he looks forward to seeing the Lancashire Fencibles [a volunteer militia] who 'as the Descendants of Witches must be superior to anything we have among us, your Witches being called Beauties, but I do not recollect that <i><i>Macbeth's</i></i> acquaintances were said to possess any personal charms'.</p><p style='text-align: justify;'>Dated at Wilton Lodge [Roxburghshire]. </p>
+It is run by a clergyman, has only ten pupils and is based in Ovington, Northumberland.
+He crossed over Carter Fell on his way home and teases Hamilton that although she is a member of the ‘Blue Stocking Society’ he may still need to explain further what a feat that was, as he cannot assume she will know all the geography of the land.</p><p style='text-align: justify;'>Napier is to return reluctantly to his troops in Liverpool in March.
+His regiment has many attractions, but he prefers his home ‘to the Dignity of the Parade’.
+He looks forward to seeing the Lancashire Fencibles [a volunteer militia], who ‘as the Descendants of Witches [an allusion to the Pendle Witches] must be superior to anything we have among us, your Witches being called Beauties, but I do not recollect that Macbeth's acquaintances were said to possess any personal charms’.</p><p style='text-align: justify;'>Dated at Wilton Lodge [Roxburghshire].</p>